Job title Fitness instructor (and director)

 A good ski instructor works hard on their skiing to gain understanding and technical excellence in a broad range of skiing environments.
 Coupled with this, there needs to be the willingness to listen to your clients and put yourself in their shoes to understand what they are experiencing.

 And what makes a great ski instructor?

-What are the best and worst parts of the job?
+What are the best and worst parts of the job as a ski instructor?

-Best bits are working in Méribel, skiing every day, working with great clients.
-Worst bits are being stuck for periods in the office in summer when it's scorching hot outside!
+Best bits as a ski instructor are working in Méribel, skiing every day, working with great clients.
+Worst bits of being a ski instructor are being stuck for periods in the office in summer when it's scorching hot outside!